1. Find what works for you, there is no wrong or right method to transition!( Join VIRGINHAIR to find out more)

 As at yesterday I decided I want out again and this time I’m going to do it right.

-I want to invite everybody with a similar story or interest to join me at VirginHair.com
+I want to invite everybody with a similar story or interest to join me at VirginHair.com and let's do this together.

 I will be sharing information and tips to help us all and I hope you all will do the same